 GDPR states that one can only gather personal information once a user has given explicit and informed consent.
-There’s a loophole and I’ll cover that below.
-The law also mandates that users must be able to access their personal information, delete it, and receive it in a machine-readable format, to allow the transfer of the data to a third party.
-The third party detail, for example, can be about sending a hospital chart from one system to another.
+There’s a loophole, and I’ll cover that below.
+The law also mandates that users be able to access their personal information, delete it, and receive it in a machine-readable format to allow the transfer of the data to a third party.
+For example, the third-party detail can be about sending a hospital chart from one system to another.

 GDPR recognizes two types of agents: controllers (who collect data) and processors (who process data).
 A good number of SaaS services are mostly processors (handling outside data), but there are some controller functions they cover (e.g., collecting info when registering users).

-Let’s loop back to to the loophole.
-It is as follows: you are permitted to collect and store data that is crucial for your business operations (i.e., “legitimate interests”) “after considering the interests of the individuals involved”.
+Let’s loop back to the loophole.
+It is as follows: you are permitted to collect and store data that is crucial for your business operations (i.e., “legitimate interests”) “after considering the interests of the individuals involved.”
 For more on this, check out #5.